Healthdirect Free Australian health advice you can count on.

 beginning of content

-Why is it important to know your family's medical history?
+Why is it important to know your family's health history?

-If your family has a history of developing a particular condition, you may be at higher risk than the general population of developing it too.
-Knowing your family’s medical history will help you identify these risks.
-You’ll then know which changes will be most valuable in helping you to decrease your risk.
+If your family has a history of a particular condition, you may be at higher risk of developing it too.
+Knowing your family's medical history will help you identify these risks and find out how you can reduce your risk of developing the condition.
+You might also choose to have regular check-ups to pick it up early.

-When you see a doctor for the first time, they will probably ask you about the health of your immediate relatives.
-Keep your doctor updated as you get older because this will help them manage your particular health risks.
+When you see a doctor for the first time, they may ask you about the health of your immediate relatives.
+Keep your doctor updated as you get older; this will help them give you the best advice about maintaining your health and wellbeing.

-If you are planning to start a family, you may wish to investigate whether any genetic disorders can be found in you or your partner’s family trees.
+If you are planning to start a family, you may wish to check whether anyone in you or your partner's family is affected by a genetic disorder.

-It’s a good idea for everyone to record their own family health history.
-Being proactive in discovering your risks is better than waiting until a disease appears.
+It's a good idea for everyone to record their own family health history.
+Being proactive in identifying your risk of a condition can help you take action to maximise your health.

-How can you learn about your family's medical history?
+How can you learn about your family's health history?

-You can investigate your family's medical history by talking to relatives, beginning with those closest to you, such as your parents, children, brothers and sisters.
+You can investigate your family's medical history by talking to relatives, beginning with those closest to you, such as your parents, children and siblings.

-Some people may not want to talk about their health, but any information is useful, even if it is incomplete.
+Some people may not want to talk about their health, but any information they choose to share is useful, even if it is incomplete.
 Record your own health details too.

 Next, talk to or ask about more distant relatives: